stravalib/stravalib/docs/get-started/authenticate-without-flask-strava.md

 # Create a client object
 client = Client()
 # Define your scope (this is read only - see below for write example which would
-# allow you to publish new activities to your Strava account)
+# allow you to publish new activities to your Strava account).
+# read_all allows read for both private and public activities
 scope = ["read_all", "profile:read_all", "activity:read_all"]

 # Create a localhost url for authorization (for local development)